-200.1 The ABC Board will permit an applicant who has submitted a completed license application involving a Manufacturer's license, Wholesaler's license, or Retailer's license to apply for a stipulated license under the following conditions:

-(a) The applicant must be applying for or must hold a Manufacturer's license, Wholesaler's license, or Retailer's license; and support or not to object to the issuance of a stipulated license to the applicant pending completion of the 45-day protest period; and

-(b) The applicant must submit to the ABC Board written correspondence from an ANC Officer where the applicant's premises is located stating that the ANC has voted with a quorum present to either

-(c) The applicant must stop serving or selling alcoholic beverages under the stipulated license if a valid protest is filed against the applicant during the 45-day protest period.

-200.2 The holder of a Retailer's license Class C or Class D may also apply to the Board for stipulated approval under the procedures of § 200.1 for any amendment to its license that is determined by the Board to be a substantial change, including a stipulated sidewalk café, summer garden, or entertainment endorsement.
+- 200.1 An applicant who has submitted a completed license application for a manufacturer's, wholesaler's, or retailer's license may obtain a stipulated license under the following conditions: - (a) The applicant has applied for or holds a manufacturer's, wholesaler's, or retailer's license; - (b) The applicant has submitted a stipulated license application; and - (c) The applicant has submitted written correspondence signed by an ANC officer where the applicant's premises is located stating that the ANC has voted with a quorum present to either support or not to object to the issuance of a stipulated license during the forty-five (45)-day protest period. - 200.2 The holder of a retailer's license, class C or D, may also apply to the Board for a stipulated license in accordance with § 200.1 for any amendment or endorsement to its license that is determined by the Board to be a substantial change, including a stipulated sidewalk café, summer garden, or entertainment endorsement. - 200.3 The applicant must stop serving or selling alcoholic beverages under the stipulated license if a valid protest is filed during the forty-five (45)-day protest period.

-201. AUCTION PERMIT
+201. TEMPORARY OPERATING RETAIL PERMIT